Rawrshak/Rawrshak-Improvement-Proposals/RIP-1 Lootbox/RIP-1-Lootbox.md

-# Rawrshak Loot Box Contract TDD - RIP-1
+# RIP-1: Rawrshak Loot Box Contract
 ## Author: livingaftermidnight

-## Summary
+## Design Summary
 We want to give the players the ability to burn in-game items for credits that they can then redeem for loot boxes.
 Loot boxes will be transferable or can be burned in order to mint the items they contain (whether guaranteed or random).

 ## Background